 The front outboard passenger frontal airbag is in the passenger side instrument panel.

 The driver knee airbag is below the steering column.

 Driver Side Shown, Passenger Side Similar

-The seat-mounted side impact airbags for the driver and front outboard passenger are in the sides of the seatbacks closest to the door.
+The driver and front outboard passenger seat-mounted side impact airbags are in the side of the seatbacks closest to the door.